Morus (plant): Cultivation

 Mulberry tree scion wood can easily be grafted onto other mulberry trees during the winter, when the tree is dormant.
 One common scenario is converting a problematic male mulberry tree to an allergy-free female tree, by grafting all-female mulberry tree scions to a male mulberry that has been pruned back to the trunk.
 However, any new growth from below the graft(s) must be removed, as they would be from the original male mulberry tree.

-Toxicity
+Toxicity and allergenicity

-All parts of the plant besides the ripe fruit contain a toxic milky sap.
-Eating too many berries may have a laxative effect.
-Additionally, unripe green fruit may cause nausea, cramps, and a hallucinogenic effect.